Damien Renault

 Misia Forlen_Portrait

-Title of the thesis: HABITER LA ZONE.
-Issues and representations of the modes of living linked to the mobility of work in the industrial sector: the example of the first French Special Economic Zone (SEZ), in Port-Jérôme-sur-Seine, Normandy.
+Thesis title: Living in the zone.
+Issues and representations of living arrangements linked to work mobility in the industrial sector: the example of France's first Special Economic Zone (ZES), in Port-Jérôme-sur-Seine, Normandy.

 Thesis supervisor: Arnaud Le Marchand (UMR-CNRS-IDEES Le Havre - Université Le Havre Normandie)